Italy: Over 1,000 migrants brought ashore on Lampedusa | DW | 09.05.2021

 The small island, situated to the south of Malta and far closer to the Tunisian and Libyan coasts than the rest of Italy, is one of the main landing points for migrants and refugees making their way to Europe.

-The mayor of Lampedusa, Toto Martello, said that migration routes in the Mediterranean Sea were opening again.
+The mayor of Lampedusa, Salvatore Martello, said that migration routes in the Mediterranean Sea were opening again.

 "Migrants arrivals are resuming alongside good weather," he told state broadcaster RAI.